Orton-Gillingham Training and Certification: The BEST Options

 🤷♀️ What is Orton Gillingham?

-✏️ Orton Gillingham is not a program, but a methodology that is direct, sequential, and multisensory.
+✏️ Orton Gillingham is not a program, but it is a methodology that is direct, sequential, and multisensory.

 ✏️ This approach is over 100 years old and highly effective to teach ALL learners, including those with reading disabilities and dyslexia.

-Structured literacy rooted in the body of research referred to as The Science of Reading is the key to ensuring that ALL children are literate.
-Whether you’re a parent or teacher, educating yourself in best practices is necessary to help your child or your students.
+Structured literacy is the more current term that is widely used.
+It is rooted in the body of research referred to as The Science of Reading, and is the key to ensuring that ALL children are literate.

-Decades of research show that structured, explicit, systematic, multisensory education is what is best to help all students be successful readers.
+Decades of research show that structured, explicit, systematic, multisensory instruction is what is best to help all students be successful readers.

 👩🏫 OG Training or Certification: What’s the Difference?

-There are very different levels of requirements and depth of knowledge involved in whether you ‘have training’ or are ‘certified’ in the Orton-Gillingham (OG) approach.
+There are varying levels of requirements and depth of knowledge involved in whether you ‘have training’ or are ‘certified’ in the Orton-Gillingham (OG) approach.

 • OG Training introduces the concepts of the OG method to participants.
 Training usually provides an overview of the approach and includes the basic knowledge to implement best practices with your students.